iHDeveloper/ReactGUI/README.md

 The API assumes that the inventory is called **Screen**.
 And, the items are called **Components**.

-Each **Screen** has mutliple components up to 54.
+Each **Screen** has multiple components up to 54.
 With up to 6 columns.
 Each row has 9 components at least

 Each **Component** has multiple states.
 Changing one of those states will flag the **Component** to be re-rendered.